Here is a brief summary of the solution.

 - The table below summarizes the key results from the two cases.
 In a nutshell, if preferences are close to Cobb-Douglas, the policy would: (1) be pretty effective at reducing energy use, (2) raise considerable revenue, and (3) have a modest net cost before accounting for climate benefits.
 If preferences are closer to perfect complements, the policy will be: (1) largely ineffective at reducing energy consumption, but (2) will raise more revenue, and (3) will have a smaller overall cost than under Cobb-Douglas.

 Different views on preferences are thus an important part of the debate over climate policy.
 People in the public who instinctively believe things are closer to Cobb-Douglas (although they may not know the technical term) argue that an energy tax would work in the sense that it would reduce consumption significantly and would not be too costly in terms of CV.
 Put in quantitative terms, a $135 billion CV cost for a 20% reduction is a $6.75 billion per 1% reduction.
 People who instinctively believe things are closer to perfect complements argue that the tax would ineffective and costly in terms of CV: in this case $150 billion for a 1.2% is $125 billion per 1% reduction, or almost 20 times as costly.

 |Tax revenue raised, billion $

 |Net cost before climate benefits, billion $

-However, the CS calculation overlooks the tax revenue, which is substantial.
-Taking that into account, the analysis is surprisingly optimistic.
-Either the policy will work pretty well (the CD case) or its overall cost will be very low (PC).
-It's possible to rule out the worst possible outcome: that the policy would be both expensive and ineffective.
+However, the CV alone overlooks the tax revenue, which is substantial.
+Taking that into account, the analysis is quite optimistic overall.
+Either the policy will work pretty well at lowering energy use (the CD case) or its overall cost will be very low (PC).
+It's possible to rule out the worst possible outcome: that the policy would be both expensive (in net terms) and ineffective.